-Okay, so they won World Cup with 5 guys and are headed to the semi pro division for 2019… but how does Stu plan to approach the next season?
+Okay, so they won the World Cup with five guys and are headed to the semi-pro division for 2019… but how does Stu plan to approach the next season?
 What keeps him and his crew motivated?

-“My own progression and watching the people around me work hard, want to progress and get better motivates me.
-THE EFFORT motivates me.
+“My own progression and watching the people around me work hard and want to progress and get better motivates me.
+The effort motivates me.
 It’s a gratifying experience to watch someone dedicate and sacrifice so much of their time and life just to try to accomplish a goal.
-It motivates me to want to continue to work hard for the team, people around me and contribute to winning.
-Wins can come few and far between, but when you finally get it, you’re on a natural for that moment that’s indescribable.
-Paintball has taught me to be disciplined and if you work hard eventually you will be rewarded.
-It took me almost 10 years to get my third national tournament win, from 1st place Boston NPPL 2007 to Chicago Open 2017.
-Then 2005-2018 to finally get my first World Cup win, it takes time.”
+It motivates me to want to continue to work hard for the team and people around me and contribute to winning.
+Wins are few and far between, but when you do get one, you’re on a roll for that indescribable moment.
+Paintball has taught me to be disciplined, and if you work hard, eventually you will be rewarded.
+It took me almost 10 years to get my third national tournament win, from 1st place at the Boston NPPL in 2007 to the Chicago Open in 2017.
+It took until 2018 for me to win my first World Cup; it takes time.”

 Stu is always one to give credit where credit is due.
 What I love about the guy is how he is quick to rattle of the people he credits with his success.
 He will tell you he didn’t do it alone.